- Specifically engineered for the Suzuki Hayabusa

 - Allows for maximum cornering and ground clearance

-- Designed to complement Brock’s Performance Front End
+- Designed to compliment Brock’s Performance Front End

 Lowering Kit and Rear Lowering Links